square/square-python-sdk/doc/models/location-capability.md

 # Location Capability

-The capabilities a location may have.
+The capabilities a location might have.

 ## Enumeration